 This forested highland region spans the area northwest and southwest of the capital and is one of the best day trips from Vienna for nature lovers.
 The area has been mentioned in songs and stories from the region for centuries, which reflects its special place in the hearts of the Viennese.
 Over the years, the Vienna Woods have inspired famous Austrians like Beethoven, Strauss, and the Habsburgs.

 The woods are dotted with charming castles, spectacular monasteries, and natural wonders.
 Vienna’s mini-mountain, Kahlenburg, stands at 484 meters and is a great place to start by orienting yourself with stunning views across the city, all the way to the Little Carpathian mountain range.
 Heligenkreuz Abbey was constructed in 1133, and is the oldest continuously occupied Cistercian monastery in the world, and is an architectural masterpiece.

-Another impressive attraction which can be found in the woods is the subterranean lake and caverns of Seagrotte, Europe’s largest subterranean lake.
+Another impressive attraction that can be found in the woods is the subterranean lake and caverns of Seagrotte, Europe’s largest subterranean lake.
 Seagrotte was accidentally formed in 1912 when a blasting operation went awry, causing extreme flooding in the area.
-Now it’s a beautiful and mysterious attraction which visitors can explore by boat.
+Now it’s a beautiful and mysterious attraction that visitors can explore by boat.

 Visiting the Vienna Woods is one of the best day trips from Vienna if you want to experience the natural beauty of the Austrian countryside and the fascinating history that it houses.